Anon-Exploiter/Php-Obfuscation-Tool/README.md

 # Php-Obfuscation-Tool
-I made it for n00bs like me!<br>
-Who can't find a website || script where they can Obfuscate Their PhP Code! 😊<br> You can use it by Xampp on localhost<br>
+A php based obfuscation tool for obfuscating scripts using gzdeflate, gzcompress and other various methods ¯\_(ツ)_/¯ You can utilize it by using xampp<br>

-~./An0n_3xPloiTeR 😁👍
+~/.An0n_3xPloiTeR 😁👍